gravitee-io/gravitee-platform-docs/docs/apim/guides/api-configuration/v2-api-configuration/configure-service-discovery.md

 ![](https://d3q7ie80jbiqey.cloudfront.net/media/image/zoom/bce05dbf-c51c-46f5-8256-413abe3c2f48/1/64.178240740741/105.16560242518?0)

 12\.
 Define your **Truststore Type**.
 You can select the type of truststore (Java KeyStore or PKCS#12) storing the certificates that will be presented from the Consul agent to Gravitee during the secure connection handshake (SSL/TLS).
-When selecting None (Trust All) you configure Gravitee.io to trust all certificates presented by Consul during the connection handshake.
+When selecting None (Trust All) you configure Gravitee to trust all certificates presented by Consul during the connection handshake.
 You can either copy/paste the content of your Truststore directly in the Truststore content field or provide the path to you external Truststore in the Truststore path field.
 At least one of the two must be provided.

 ![](https://d3q7ie80jbiqey.cloudfront.net/media/image/zoom/9b92b3a6-d5a3-46c6-a6de-9977c0948dd6/1/64.178240740741/81.636190660475?0)

 13\.
 Define your **KeyStore Type**.
-You can select the type of keystore (Java KeyStore or PKCS#12) storing certificates that will be presented by Gravitee.io to the Consul agent during the secure connection handshake (SSL/TLS).
+You can select the type of keystore (Java KeyStore or PKCS#12) storing certificates that will be presented by Gravitee to the Consul agent during the secure connection handshake (SSL/TLS).
 You can either copy/paste the content of your keystore directly in the KeyStore content field or provide the path to you external Keystore in the KeyStore path field.
 At least one of the two must be provided.

 ![](https://d3q7ie80jbiqey.cloudfront.net/media/image/zoom/f0085922-f6da-4ee7-8606-93fadeee3747/1/64.178240740741/47.786861455108?0)